Analysis of Methanol, Denaturants and Illicit Liquors

 Illicit liquor in India goes by many regional names (hooch, haatch, desi tharra, santhi, kacchi sharaab) and covers a spectrum from cottage distillation of fermented jaggery or fruit through to commercial-scale clandestine bottling of diverted industrial spirit.
 The toxicology is varied.
 Pure batches contain only ethanol and water, often at higher and uneven strength than legal liquor.
 Adulterated batches add one or more of: methanol (deliberately, to raise apparent strength or to stretch the volume), oleander or datura extract (folk additives meant to "kick"), or trace metals leached from copper and lead stills.

-The hooch tragedy pattern that gets tested in MCQs is well established.
+The hooch tragedy pattern is well established.
 A single batch reaches a cluster of low-income drinkers, who present 8 to 30 hours later with the methanol triad of vomiting, headache, blindness, and acidosis.
 Mortality in these clusters ranges from 20 to 60 percent of those exposed.
 Selected verified Indian cases:

 - Sangrampur, West Bengal, 2011.
-Over 170 deaths, one of the deadliest single-batch tragedies on record.
+Approximately 143 to 167 deaths, one of the deadliest single-batch tragedies on record.

 - Kallakurichi, Tamil Nadu, 2024.
-Over 60 deaths in the initial cluster (subsequent counts crossed 90), traced to methanol-spiked country liquor.
+At least 65 deaths confirmed, traced to methanol-spiked country liquor.

 Sample collection, the Excise Act frame and lab transmission

 The sampling and lab-transmission workflow is partly governed by the state Excise Act under which the seizure was made.
 The historical model is the Mysore Excise Act 1965, which several southern states adapted, and the contemporary model in prohibition states is the Bihar Prohibition and Excise Act 2016.
-The common-ground protocol that every NET aspirant should be able to recall is:
+The common protocol across state jurisdictions is:

 - Two sealed samples.
 The Excise Inspector draws a 100 mL sample from the seized liquor and an equal-volume control from the same lot.
 Both are sealed with the officer's official seal and a copy of the seal impression is forwarded separately.